-Certain transactions by the company like investing in equity in a promoter owned entity which seems to have used the funds to buy shares of the company itself need to be analysed deeper by the investors.
-Certain other transactions done by the company like investment in real estate funds do not seem to have added a lot of value to the shareholders.
+Certain transactions by the company like investing in the equity shares of a promoter owned entity which seems to have used the funds to buy shares of the company itself need to be analysed deeper by the investors.
+Certain other transactions done by the company like the investment in real estate funds do not seem to have added a lot of value to the shareholders.

 Investors may seek clarification from the company about aspects like remuneration levels of employees, treatment of trade receivables as non-current assets etc.

 Going ahead, it is advised that investors should keep a close watch on the profitability levels, working capital management including inventory and receivables, developments related to Dahej plant, shareholding level of promoters and transactions like expenses being incurred by the company for related parties.

 Further Reading: How to Monitor Stocks in your Portfolio

 These are our views about Dynemic Products Ltd. However, investors should do their own analysis before making any investment-related decision about the company.

 You may use the following steps to analyse the company: “Selecting Top Stocks to Buy – A Step by Step Process of Finding Multibagger Stocks”

 Readers’ Queries about Dynemic Products Ltd

 How to interpret the promoters’ usage of funds of a publicly listed company by way of investments in promoters’ entities to increase their stake in the company?